Pellegrino II of Aquileia: Origins

-Pellegrino was born in Cividale del Friuli to the Ortenburg-Sponheim family, son of Engelbert III, Margrave of Istria (1124-1173).
+Pellegrino was born in Cividale del Friuli to the Ortenburg-Sponheim family, son of Margrave Engelbert III of Istria (1124-1173).

-His nephew was Ulrich II, Duke of Carinthia (1181-1202).
+His nephew was Duke Ulrich II of Carinthia (1181-1202).

 He became prior of Cividale, then archdeacon of Aquileia.

 Pellegrino succeeded Godfrey as Patriarch of Aquileia in 1195.

 Patriarch

 During Pellegrino's patriarchy there were constant wars against Gorizia, Treviso and Ezzelino II da Romano.

-Pellegrino remained neutral when war broke out in 1198 between the Ghibelline Philip of Swabia, King of Germany and son of Frederick I, Holy Roman Emperor, and the Guelph rebel Otto, Duke of Brunswick.
+Pellegrino remained neutral when war broke out in 1198 between two contenders for the German throne, the Ghibelline Philip of Swabia and the Guelph Otto of Brunswick.

 He continued his war against Treviso, laying siege to Pordenone, but was defeated in 1201 by the League at Tagliamento.

 Pellegrino was forced to seek an alliance with Venice.

 As part of the price, at a conference in San Quirino at Cormons in 1202 the counts of Gorizia were given full independence of Aquileia.

 Towards the end of his reign Pellegrino dedicated a silver relief Altarpiece of Pellegrino II that today adorns the main altar of the church of Santa Maria Assunta in Cividale.

 It is unusual in showing an early example of typography, where letters were punched into the metal.

 Pellegrino was succeeded by Wolfger von Erla in 1204.